Pokpung-ho: Engine

+The P'okpoong engine is likely to have around 750–1,000 horsepower.

 Internal systems

 The fire control system of the P'okp'ung-ho is relatively modern and based on the presence of a meteorological mast is almost certainly computerized, and some reports claim that it may be based on the Chieftain FCS, which Iran may have illegally exchanged for North Korean technology.
 If the P'okp'ung-ho's FCS is based on the T-72's, it may implement the PNK-3 or PNK-4 day and night sighting system with the 1K13-49 periscope combined passive/active sight guidance system.
 However the night sighting system is most likely to be the same with obsolete T-62.
 The quality of the equipment are likely inferior to the South Korean counterparts, but there is no proof for this claim.

 The P'okp'ung-ho also has an infrared sensor (TPN-3-49 or TPN-4), a laser rangefinder and a search light, all of which allow the P'okp'ung-ho to operate during the night.